Study & Practice

 Sitting meditation, or zazen, is the cornerstone of our practice.
 Eihei Dogen, the13th century Zen master, referred to it as “the backward step that turns your light inward to illuminate your Self.“ As an active lay sangha with work, friends, and family we come to the meditation room not just to pause and be still, but to actively engage in a practice that unifies our body and mind, that focuses our concentration on the Self.

-One of our dharma ancestors, Hakuun Yasutani Roshi, said that people come to meditation for a variety of reasons.
-Whether it’s for your health, stability, peace of mind, the meaning of life, or actualizing the Way of Awakening, all these gates are open wide and meditation is the path through them.
+Whether you come to meditation for your health, stability, peace of mind, the meaning of life, or actualizing the Way of Awakening, all these gates are open wide and meditation is the path through them.
 Once we go through, we discover the true meaning of intimacy.

 PRIVATE STUDY

-The Way of Council is a practice of speaking and listening from the heart.
-It was originally used by the Iroquois Confederation in the Northeast; we have learned it from council trainers certified by the Ojai Foundation.
+Council is a practice of speaking and listening from the heart.
+It was used by the Iroquois Confederation in the Northeast, and by countless Indigenous communities of this region and around the world.
+We have learned it from council trainers certified by the Ojai Foundation.
+There are four guidelines to practice: listening from the heart, speaking from the heart, being lean of speech (speaking to the essence), and speaking spontaneously (not rehearsing in your head what you're going to say).

-Council, or meditation in speech, is an essential part of our practice.
+Council, or meditation in speech, is an essential part of our practice and we typically practice this on the last Tuesday of each month.
 It cultivates awareness of what arises this moment and speaking it without rehearsal or preparation.
 On the listener’s part, it calls for deep listening, or bearing witness, without judgment or prescription.
-This form of empathic communication evokes the nen, or this-very-moment essence, of the circle manifesting through speech.
-It also evokes profound compassion, intimacy, and love.
+This form of empathic communication evokes the nen, or this-very-moment essence, of the circle of life manifesting through speech.
+It evokes profound compassion, intimacy, and love.

 SHARED STEWARDSHIP